API CodexAPI Codex

 Troubleshooting

-3. ✓ Ensure headers are properly formatted
+3. ✓ Ensure the header (X-Api-Key) or query param (apikey) is properly formatted

-7. ✓ Verify network connectivity and firewall settings
+6. ✓ Verify network connectivity and firewall settings

 Next Steps